 Join NYBG’s Center for Conservation Strategy staff and other renowned experts for an update on the progress of the first year of the New York City EcoFlora project, an effort to document all of the plant species that call our City home and the threats that face them.
-After a successful year, we’re celebrating the many citizen scientists who have made this extensive and impressive documentation possible.
+After a successful year, we’re celebrating the many community scientists who have made this extensive and impressive documentation possible.

 This project is made possible in part by the Institute of Museum and Library Services [MA-10-16-0420-16]

 The New York City EcoFlora projects engage New Yorkers in protecting and preserving the City’s native plant species, and assembles new, original observations and data on the City’s flora to better inform policy decisions about management and conservation of the City’s natural resources.